We can have Dams and

 This would destroy a major source of the regions carbon-free renewable hydro-power, flood and erosion control, irrigated farming, recreation, barge shipping and tax generation for these areas.
 These entities provide the major economic resources for these areas.

 Mainly because of politics, junk science, misinformation and lack of common sense there has been no consideration to address the needs and welfare of people that live and work in these areas.
 Their lives and jobs are dependent upon the many benefits these dams provide to everyone.

 We have come together to be pro-active in this issue and to educate, inform and build a data base of support for Save Our Dams.
 In the late 90's we started the Save Our Dams campaign and with a lot of volunteers and a lot of help we collected over 880,000 signatures in support of saving the Four Lower Snake River Dams and we presented them to various congressional hearings about this issue.

 To date we have not removed any of the dams on the Snake or Columbia rivers and it is because of your support that has made the difference in this debate.
 If you still feel the same way, it is time to get re-engaged and become involved again to defeat this issue again because it will not going away by itself.

 Latest News Highlights:

-In May of this year U.S. District Judge Michael Simon requested the agencies to revue all reasonable options for achieving the goals of the hydro-system, " in order to minimize the system's negative impacts ".
+In May of last year U.S. District Judge Michael Simon requested the agencies to revue all reasonable options for achieving the goals of the hydro-system, " in order to minimize the system's negative impacts ".
 The first step in this three-year review process are 15 public "scoping" meetings across the region-- also called NEPA meetings.
 (NEPA) - National Environmental Policy Act.

 This ruling basically puts the Snake River Dam Breaching options back on the table.
 I would encourage you to come and submit testimony in person or by letter as this plays out.